-It has been several years since we caught a view of Benton, and we must say that it enlarged handsomely since wick on Saturday, between the team we last saw it.
-Benton is destined to from that place, and the Bloomsburg be one of the brightest towns of Columbia county, encompassed about with a fine agricultural country while the Fishingcreek streams through it embroidered with hving green.
-Riding from Forks one cannot fail to be impressed with the beautiful and romantic scenery that pervades the valley and the stream and the surroundminute think that the Berwick mana- ing hills.
-Another thing to be observger would go back upon it, but when ed the streams that pervade this val ley are right nicely freighted with black bass, sun fish, catfish, eels and white chubs.
-This section is one of the best within the confines of the old
+It has been several years since we aught a view of Benton, and we must say that it enlarged handsomely since we last saw it.
+Benton is destined to be one of the brightest towns of Columbia county, encompassed about with a fine agricultural country while the Fishingcreek streams through it embroidered with hving green.
+Rid-ing from Forks one cannot fail to be impressed with the beautiful and romantic scenery that pervades the valley and the stream and the surrounding hills.
+Another thing to be observed the streams that pervade this val ley are right nicely freighted with black bass, sun fish, catfish, eels and white chubs.
+This section is one of the best within the confines of the old Keystone State, and its further developments will be appreciated in the course of time.
+One of the first parties we met is our old friend merchant John Mc-Henry, who is still engaged in selling goods, and the longer he lives the younger he grows, which is quite an anomaly with the human family.
+John can still catch fish without spectacles. eyes and fitting glasses.
+J. B. McHenry is still running a first class hotel.
+He has been the old stand by as hotel proprietor for years, and well adapted to the business-always the gentleman to make you quite at home ; his brands are the best and his table the best the market affords; is running a fine livery, stables in connection with the hotel.